kolkhis/tech-notes/linux/misc.md

 ```

-## Can you set a variable of one data point?
+## Set a variable of one data point
 ```bash
 ```